beyondeye/kmongodsl/README.md

 MongoDB [aggregation pipeline](https://docs.mongodb.com/manual/core/aggregation-pipeline/) is very powerful.
 But writing complex multistage aggregations is error-prone.
 Also  the extensive use of the "$" sign in MongoDB command syntax create many problems in Kotlin where the same symbol is used for triggering string interpolation.
-KMongo DSL  solve this problem and has also have several other advantages:
+KMongo DSL  solve this problem and has also several other advantages:
 - Auto completion of name of aggregation stages, operators and operator parameters
 - auto indenting and code folding like regular Kotlin code
 - Directly output BSON without the need to parse a JSON string.